PnVDiscord/PnVRocqLib/README.md

 # PnVRocqLib

-A Coq library written by members of PnV Discord Server
+A Coq library written by members of PnV Discord Server.

+Currently, this library is standalone.

 ## Quick Start